-If you have a vehicle you use exclusively for your business, you can deduct all of the expenses related to that vehicle, including gas, insurance, repair costs, parking fees and related expenses.
+If you have a vehicle you use exclusively for your business, you can deduct all of the expenses related to that vehicle, including gas, insurance, repair costs, parking fees, and related expenses.
 If you use your vehicle for both business and personal use, you can deduct a percentage of those costs based on how often you use your car for business.

 For example, if you drive your vehicle 25,000 kilometers in a tax year and 5,000 of those kilometers are for business purposes, you can deduct 20% of your vehicle expenses from your self-employment income.

-Along with knowing the total annual mileage of your vehicle, you must keep a log book for your business mileage in order to accurately claim your vehicle expenses.
+Along with knowing the total annual mileage of your vehicle, you must keep a logbook for your business mileage in order to accurately claim your vehicle expenses.
 It is also extremely helpful to have a calendar which further ties in the logbook and the travel expenses with clients, and client meetings.

 Often Missed Expenses

 Other small business expenses are often overlooked.
 Although each expense may be small, these tend to add up and impact your bottom line tax owing.
-Bank charges on your business’s back account including the cost of cheques, yearly dues for commercial or trade organizations, parking fees, and private health services plan premiums for you and/or your employees are all commonly overlooked as business expenses.
-Other little known expenses include interest on vehicle payments, cleaning supplies for home office, and deductions for bad debts and/or the cost of recovering balances owing to you.
+Bank charges on your business’s bank account including the cost of cheques, yearly dues for commercial or trade organizations, parking fees, and private health services plan premiums for you and/or your employees are all commonly overlooked as business expenses.
+Other little known expenses include interest on vehicle payments, cleaning supplies for a home office, and deductions for bad debts and/or the cost of recovering balances owing to you.